jarviscanada/jarvis_data_eng_VikramjeetGill/linux_sql/README.md

 # Introduction

 The purpose of this project is to help teams monitor the resource usage (memory, CPU, etc…) of different hosts on a network.
 The idea is that the hardware specifications of each host are recorded and stored in a table in a database and then every minute each host reports their resource usage which is then also stored in a separate table.
 The collected data can then be used and analyzed by the team to make decisions regarding the network.
-I used postgres for the RDBMS functionality and wrote two bash scripts to collect and insert hardware information and usage data into the database.
+I used Postgres for the RDBMS functionality and wrote two bash scripts to collect and insert hardware information and usage data into the database.
 I used git extensively for version control purposes.

 # Quick Start